-Without a doubt, many things run smoothly at RAIDBOXES.
-The innovative concept of roles from Holacracy promotes flat hierarchies and a large amount of personal responsibility.
-In this way, everyone in the team can look for fields of work they feel are meaningful - and which match their individual strengths.
-At the same time, we understand that stress factors are always going to exist in a company.
+There is no question about it: a great deal is going very well at Raidboxes\.
+The innovative role concept of holacracy promotes flat hierarchies and a maximum of individual responsibility.
+In this way, everyone in the team can look for fields of work that are perceived as particularly meaningful - and that fit their individual strengths.
+And yet we are aware that stress factors are also present in a company.

 - High workloads due to a wide range of projects.